-The dip-switch of the RIOW-CANOPEN-ECO and RIOW-CANOPEN-STAND modules is the same but rotated 180°, so the ·ON· position is inverted between them.
+The dip-switch of the RIOW-CANOPEN-ECO and RIOW-CANOPEN-STAND modules is the same but rotated $180^\circ$ , so the $\cdot$ ON- position is inverted between them.

 The module has the following LED's on top.
 These LED's indicate the status of the node and of the communication through the CAN bus.
-See "10.6.4 Meaning of the LED's." on page 148.
+See "12.6.4 Meaning of the LED's." on page 166.

 LED.
 Color.
 Meaning.

 STOP Red.
 The node is stopped.

 RUN Green.
 The node works properly.

 TX overflow Red.
 Data sending error.

 RX overflow Red.
 Data reception error.

 LED.
 Color.
 Meaning.

-C0101. meaning.

 I/O Green.
 Status of the communication with the I/O modules.
 I/O Red.
 Status of the communication with the I/O modules.

 Pin Function 1 Voltage supply for the module.
-24V power input. , 5 Voltage supply for the module.
+24 V supply input.
+5 Voltage supply for the module.
 0 V reference signal.
 2 - 6 Voltage supply for the I/O modules.
-24V power input. v 3 - 7 Voltage supply for the I/O modules.
-0 V reference signal. , 4 - 8 Voltage supply for the I/O modules.
+24 V supply input.
+3 - 7 Voltage supply for the I/O modules.
+0 V reference signal.
+4 - 8 Voltage supply for the I/O modules.
 Ground connection.